chronicleprotocol/documentation/docs/Intro/Scribe/scribeOptimistic.md

 - The function performs the Schnorr signature verification of the currently opPoked data.
 - If the verification succeeds, the data is finalized.
 - If the verification fails, the validator bound to the data is removed, the data is deleted, and the challenger gets an ETH reward.

+## How does ScribeOptmistic differ from Scribe?
+Scribe Oracles provide instant updates and are optimized for Layer 2 (L2) networks that prioritize speed, where gas costs are low.
+This means that as soon as a new price is published, it becomes available.

+ScribeOptimistic Oracles are tailored for Layer 1 (L1) networks, where computation costs are significantly higher.
+With ScribeOptimistic, an incoming price is not finalized until the challenge period has concluded.
+You can think of it as a delayed oracle.
+The shorter the challenge period, the less phase-shifted the oracle becomes.

+Currently, Chronicle's challenge period is set to 20 minutes, though this value is customizable.
+Once the challenge period ends, the optimistic price is finalized and published on the oracle, even if the market price has shifted in the meantime.